utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 Your agent will simply be a program which will be placed in the agents directory.
-You can write this program in any language that you can get working on Codespaces (which is pretty much every language that has ever existed as this is simply a debian-based linux environment).
+You can write this program in any language that you can get working on Codespaces (which is pretty much every language that has ever existed as this is simply a Debian-based Linus environment).
 Your agent will communicate with the game environment via standard input and standard output.
 The game will send you a JSON encoded object consisting of the following fields: